Logiqx/gps-guides/doppler.md

 #### GT-31

-References to NMEA sentences.
+NMEA sentences present.
 These all appear in the memory card logging options:

 - $GPGGA
 - $GPGLL